Always From Scratch

 • Add 2 tablespoon olive oil to the pan.
 Add the zucchini in a single layer to the pan.
 Fry for 2-3 minutes on each side or until golden brown.
 Remove them and set them aside with the mushrooms.

-• In a large pot bring water to a boil.
-Add salt and linguine once boiling.
+• In a large pot, bring water to a boil (make sure to salt the water).
+Add pasta once boiling.
 Boil until right before al dente.
 Save 1 cup of pasta water.

 • In the same saucepan, add 2 tablespoon olive oil.
 Toss in the broccoli and asparagus and saute for 5 minutes or until a vibrant green.
 Then add the garlic and saute for 1-2 more minutes or until the garlic is fragrant.